ERS-HCL/shoppingcart-angular/README.md

   - **title** : Name of the Product.

 ## @Output Decorator
 @Output has been used to provide user with required output.
-For this i have used EventEmitter.
+For this I have used EventEmitter.

 This method will give you all the billing information.